DIY Bed Frames: Build Your Dream Bed from Scratch

 What is the most durable bed frame material?

-Wood is generally the most durable, especially hardwood options like oak or maple.
+Wood is generally the most durable, especially hardwoods like oak or maple.
+It’s often considered the perfect material for your bed frame if longevity is key.

 Are metal bed frames good for small rooms?